mhlinder/sling-git/README.md

 =========

-Say you have two git repositories that you want to keep up to date in separate places for some reason---like, say, Dropbox here---and you'll only ever update one or the other and you'll never want two versions at once.
+Say you have two git repositories that you want to keep up to date in separate places for some reason--like, say, Dropbox--and you'll only ever update one or the other and you'll never want two versions at once.

 So basically, you want to sling your git repository from one computer to